-There are a bunch of mesh metric options are available in ANSYS® to assess the mesh situation in various ways.
-One of these ways is the ‘Skewness’ value of mesh structure in ANSYS®.
-‘Skewness’ value is a very important parameter to assess the mesh structure’s quality.
+There are a bunch of mesh metric options are available in ANSYS to assess the mesh situation in various ways.
+One of these ways is the Skewness value of mesh structure in ANSYS.
+Also, the skewness value is a very important parameter to assess the mesh structure’s quality.
 In this article, we will explain;

-Skewness is actually directly related to the quality of mesh structure.
+Skewness is directly related to the quality of mesh structure.
 Unlike other mesh metric options in ANSYS® Meshing, skewness directly shows how many the mesh structure is close to its ideal shape or form.
-The examples below shows this situation for skewness value in ANSYS® Meshing.
+The examples below show this situation for skewness value in ANSYS® Meshing.

 As you can see above that the ideal form of triangular mesh structure is an equilateral triangle in terms of skewness.
 Also, equiangular quad elements are preferable in terms of skewness in ANSYS® Meshing again.

-The table above shows the quality mean of various skewness values.
+The table above shows the quality means of various skewness values.
 According to the above chart about skewness values, when the skewness is getting small, this means higher element quality.